ramesaliyev/8086-assembly/README.md

 ## Compile
 Inside DOSBox;

-    // this will create lst file
+    // this will create .obj file from .asm (and .lst if you want) masm test.asm
-    masm test.asm

     // this will create .exe from .obj link test.obj

+    // if program is in type of com
+    // this will convert .exe to .com exe2com test.exe

 ## Debug
 Inside DOSBox;